-I was a shipfitter apprentice (later altered to Fitter/Turner) in HM Dockyard Portsmouth.
-Maurice was in my entry with Ben the next entry.
-On completion of their apprenticeship Maurice and Ben Joined Union-Castle.
+I began my career as a shipfitter apprentice (later reclassified as Fitter/Turner) at HM Dockyard Portsmouth.
+Maurice was part of my intake, with Ben joining in the following group.
+After completing their apprenticeships, both Maurice and Ben joined Union-Castle.

-We were the only 3 join the MN during this period as national service was abolished.
-The MN offered an alternative to 2 years national service.
-As dockyard apprentices we had automatic admission into the RN as engine room artificers, providing you passed the medical which I failed hence my delay into the MN.
+During this period, the three of us were the only ones to join the Merchant Navy since national service had been abolished.
+The Merchant Navy provided an alternative to the mandatory two years of national service.
+As dockyard apprentices, we had automatic entry into the Royal Navy as engine room artificers—provided we passed the medical exam.
+Unfortunately, I failed mine, which delayed my entry into the Merchant Navy.

 Service Record